Art of the Kingdom of Benin: Brass casting

-The Punitive Expedition
+Punitive Expedition

 The decline of Benin art occurred at the end of the 19th century when the Benin Expedition of 1897 by the British caused impairment in the creation of the arts.
 On February 18, 1897, the British arrived in Benin City to punish a massacre.
 The possessions of the Oba and his court became spoils of war.
 The objects were rounded up with little regard for their associated meaning; no systematic record was kept of their grouping or placement.
 Many of these objects were sold in London to defray the cost of the expedition.

 In April 2021 Germany agreed to return to present-day Nigeria the Benin bronzes that their troops had looted from the Kingdom of Benin.
 In late 2021 the Smithsonian Museum of African Art in Washington DC removed the Benin bronzes that they have from display and they say they have plans to repatriate them.

-Current Issues Surrounding the Return of Looted Benin Art
+Contemporary issues surrounding the return of looted art

 After the British 1897 pillaged of Oba Ovonramwen’s compound in retaliation for the murder of British diplomats, most of pieces of Benin art were auctioned off in London.
 Today the Benin kingdom, located now in modern day Nigeria, is asking for its art objects back, which are spread across Western Countries such as Britain, Germany, and the United States.
-In 2007, western museums joined Nigeria in the “Benin Dialogue Group” to open discussion about the retrieval of the art pieces.
-The movement slowed until the recent wave of the Black Lives Matter movement following the death of George Flyod.
+In 2007, western museums joined Nigeria in the "Benin Dialogue Group" to open discussion about the retrieval of the art pieces.

+The movement slowed until the recent wave of the Black Lives Matter movement following the murder of George Floyd and subsequent protests.
 Many countries, universities, and museums have returned or promised to return their pieces.
 With the returning of the stolen work, many worry about the fate of the art, as there is now a battle for possession with Nigeria among three different parties: the descendant of the last oba, the current governor, Godwin Nogheghase Obaseki, and the federal government and state of Nigeria.
 The current oba believes that the royal family has legal claims to the artwork.
 Critics say that giving the artwork to a single family might not fare well since the royal family no longer has power.

 Meanwhile, the governor has plans for a museum.
 Critics argue that once the current governor Godwin Nogheghase Obaseki leaves office in 2024 the museum plans will be abandoned.
 The state of Nigeria believes that it has the rightful claim to the artwork, but many fear that corruption and mismanagement in Nigerian governments, citing, for instance, the 1973 incident when the head of state at the time, General Yakubu Gowon, walked into the Nigerian National Museum in Lagos and took one of the Benin heads and gifted it to Queen Elizabeth; that piece remains today in the Royal Collection of Britain.